 - Perineal branch of S4

 Trauma to the Perineal body: can occur during parturition.
 This can be prevented by a timely episiotomy.
-Damage to the perineal body can lead to prolapse of vaginal vault and pelvic structures.
+Damage to the perineal body can lead to prolapse of the vaginal vault and pelvic structures.

 Perineal pouches: are clinically significant in cancer and trauma, especially urethral tears wherein urine may extravasate into the pouch

-Perianal abscess: Infection or inflammation with obstruction of the deep submucosal glands in the perianal space can lead to perianal abscess formation especially in presence of comorbid conditions like diabetes mellitus, Crohn’s disease, trauma and malignancy.
+Perianal abscess: Infection or inflammation with obstruction of the deep submucosal glands in the perianal space can lead to perianal abscess formation especially in presence of comorbid conditions like diabetes mellitus, Crohn’s disease, trauma, and malignancy.
 Internal drainage in the anal canal may be required if the inflammation fails to resolve spontaneously.